wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 - Fixed (better) background logo was stretched under Safari (thanks to DarioDN)
 - Fixed PHP warnings wpdb::supports_collation usage on WordPress 3.5
 - Fixed PHP warnings wpdb::prepare usage on WordPress 3.5
-- Fixed PHP warnings on Extended Users page on WordPress 3.5
+- Fixed PHP warnings on 'Users Extended' page on WordPress 3.5

 v2.3.11 - 29/10/2012
 - Fixed reCAPTCHA was not working on secure webservers (thanks to invisnet for the patch)